Introduction

 Production Capacity and Demand – Beyond 2030 to 2050

 As we look beyond 2030 towards 2050, the landscape of Sustainable Aviation Fuels (SAF) in Europe presents both significant challenges and opportunities.
-The ambitious targets set for this period under the ReFuelEU Aviation initiative necessitate a profound transformation in SAF production and demand.
+The ambitious targets set for this period under the ReFuelEU Aviation Regulation necessitate a profound transformation in SAF production and demand.

-1. The 2040 and 2050 Targets: The ReFuelEU Aviation proposal sets forth that 32% and 63% of jet fuel consumed by flights departing from EU airports should be SAF by 2040 and 2050, respectively.
+1. The 2040 and 2050 Targets: The ReFuelEU Aviation Regulation proposal sets forth that 32% and 63% of jet fuel consumed by flights departing from EU airports should be SAF by 2040 and 2050, respectively.
 This translates to an annual requirement of approximately 14.8 million tonnes of SAF by 2040, and 28.6 million tonnes by 2050.

 2. Projected Demand and Production Challenges: With a projected demand of around 46 million tonnes of aviation fuel in both 2040 and 2050, the industry faces the formidable task of scaling up production significantly.
 This necessitates not only technological advancements but also substantial investment in infrastructure and resources.